dezyne/community/substatemachine_Dezyne2_5_x/README.md

 ![](images/ssm.png)

 An UML like diagram would look like this.
 Notice that the Reflector port is only an implementation detail and not relevant in the design of the state machine hierarchy.

+## Waferhandler example
+This 2nd example shows how shared resources can be handled in substatemachines.
+The parts belonging to the substatemachines are identified by prefixes